 The Bridge Program Launch on June 8 was a great success, with approximately 80 people attending the event at Fishburners, Ultimo.
-Attendees were made up of 60 program participants, as well as a significant representation from the Collaboration members, and members of the press.
-The event was live-streamed for those unable to attend in person and was viewed from places around the world.
+Attendees were made up of 60 program participants, as well as a significant representation from the Consortium members and members of the press.

 Transcript available upon request, contact email@example.com.